Collection Development Policy

 - If possible, repair is preferable to binding for superseded editions that are being retained.

-- Titles with extremely high circulation counts are sent to Collection Development Librarian.
+- Titles with extremely high circulation counts are sent to Collection Services Librarian.

 4. In general, most pamphlets should be discarded rather than mended.

 - Titles in single signature format are not commercially rebound but housed in reusable pamphlet binders.